-In addition to pain in joints, the bacteria that causes Lyme disease can also cause muscle pain.
-This is another scenario where someone gets misdiagnosed – this time with fibromyalgia.
+In addition to pain in joints, Lyme disease can also cause muscle pain.
+This is another scenario where people often get misdiagnosed, this time with fibromyalgia.
 In fibromyalgia, the pain would be more dispersed, and there would be no joint inflammation.

 The bacteria that causes Lyme disease can directly or indirectly damage nerves leading to nerve pain, numbness, and tingling.
-The bacteria set off an inflammatory immune response leading to the destruction of the protective coating of nerves called myelin sheaths.
+The infection sets off an inflammatory immune response leading to the destruction of the protective coating of nerves called myelin sheaths.

 Pain in any location can be dull and ache or be sharp and shooting.
-It is common for pain in Lyme arthritis to migrate from one joint to another, so one day pain may be in a knee and the in the neck the following day.
+It is common for pain in Lyme arthritis to migrate from one joint to another, so one day pain may be in a knee and in the neck the following day.
 Another unique presentation is Lyme bacteria have an affinity for previously damaged tissue, possibly because that tissue is already inflamed and has a poor immune response.
 An old knee or hip injury that becomes chronically painful and is often attributed to the old injury.
-There may also be a cyclical pattern to pain caused by the Lyme bacteria due to bacteria fluctuating between dormancy and being active.
+Additionally, there may be a cyclical pattern to pain caused by Lyme disease due to bacteria fluctuating between dormancy and being active.